MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-firstline-workers-in-teams.md

 ## Availability of Shifts

-Shifts is available in all Office 365 subscriptions that includes Teams, with a couple of exceptions.
+Shifts is available in all Office 365 plans that include Teams, with a few exceptions.
 The exceptions are US Government Cloud Community (GCC) and Teams free.
 Shifts isn't available in Office 365 US Government or Teams free offerings.

 To learn more about licensing for Teams, see [Office 365 licensing for Teams](Office-365-licensing.md).